dart153/BENG183finalpaper/final.md

 Kanungo, T., et al. “An Efficient k-Means Clustering Algorithm: Analysis and Implementation.” *IEEE Transactions on Pattern Analysis and Machine Intelligence*, vol. 24, no. 7, 7 Aug.
 2002.

 “Bioinformatics Algorithms: an Active Learning Approach.” *Bioinformatics Algorithms: an Active Learning Approach*, by Phillip Compeau and Pavel Pevzner, Active Learning Publishers, 2015, pp. 100–103.

+Ghosh, Soumi, and Sanjay Kumar.
+“Comparative Analysis of K-Means and Fuzzy C-Means Algorithms.”
+International Journal of Advanced Computer Science and Applications, vol. 4, no. 4, 2013, doi:10.14569/ijacsa.2013.040406.